sicked-tiger/PTCGPB-Solo/README.md

 - Name: What to name the account
 - Instances per row: How many instances per row
 - Netease Path: If you didn't change your path upon installation leave it.
 Otherwise input the path.
+- Speed: This is what game speed you want to run at if you have the new speed mod.
+2x works with both the old and the new.
+With the new on be sure to: click the platinmods logo > cog wheel > save preferences
 - Click Next

 Step 9: Click Start